MrButak/offline-map-poc/README.md

 # To start the project:

-## Add .env file to /frontent with the following properties:
+## Add a .env file to /frontend with the following properties:
 **You'll need your Maptiler/Mapbox api keys for satllite imagery.**
 ```
 VITE_MAPLIER_API_KEY=your_api_key